-Although it still hurts sometimes, it’s also inspiring to think that, a whole decade after her passing, fond memories of my friend Alyssa continue to guide many of the decisions Angel and I make on a daily basis.
+Although it still hurts sometimes, it’s also inspiring to think that, nearly two decades after her passing, fond memories of my friend Alyssa continue to guide many of the decisions Angel and I make on a daily basis.
 And Alyssa is not our only source of inspiration.
 Over the years Angel and I have lost several key figures in our lives too soon to death, including Angel’s brother Todd and our mutual best friend Josh.
-Every single word we write on this blog and in our books, every single live event we host, and every coaching session we hold with a client or student, is done with these people, and the “notes to self” they’ve inspired, in mind.
+Every single word we write on this blog and in our books, every single live event we host, and every coaching session we hold with a client or student, is done with these people, and the timeless reminders they’ve inspired, in mind.

-To a greater or lesser extent, we all know deep down that life is short, and that our mortality—our inevitable demise—will catch up to each and every one of us eventually.
+Again, to a greater or lesser extent, we all know deep down that life is fleeting, and that our mortality — our inevitable demise — will catch up to each and every one of us eventually.
 And yet we are infinitely surprised when it catches up to somebody we know.
 It’s like walking up a long flight of stairs with a distracted mind and miscalculating the final step.
-You expected there to be one more stair than there is, but there isn’t, and so you find yourself off balance, tripping over yourself for a while, until your mind shifts back to the present moment and the reality of how life really is.
+You expected there to be one more stair than there is, but there isn’t, and so you find yourself off balance, tripping over yourself for a while, until your mind shifts back to the present moment and the reality of how life truly is.

 Let’s take a deep breath right now and take this to heart.